Birgen Business Center, Bağdat Ave. No 226, Floor 2, Unit 10, Kadıköy, Istanbul, Turkey

 Difficulty opening the eye: The child may struggle to lift the affected eyelid.

-Amblyopia (lazy eye): Severe ptosis can block vision, leading to poor visual development.
+Amblyopia (lazy eye): Severe ptosis blocks vision and impairs visual development.

-Eye fatigue or headaches: Due to overuse of the muscles to keep the eyelid open.
+Eye fatigue or headaches: From overusing the muscles to keep the lid open.

 Causes of Eyelid Drooping in Children